 In the process of trying to obtain the best digital signal for my cable internet services while retaining the highest quality picture possible (via coaxial line) for our high definition television, the following is what I have found.

-- Phillips Magnavox PM61001 900 MHZ 3 way splitter – This was the first splitter I tried.
-The results were constantly dropped internet connections, intermittent loss of phone connection and poor picture quality on our HD TV.
+- Phillips Magnavox PM61001 900 MHZ 3 way splitter.
+The first splitter I tried resulted in constantly dropped internet connections, intermittent loss of phone connection and poor picture quality on our HD TV.
 I quickly removed this unit and tossed it in the trash.

-- RCA D800 2 way 40-2150MHZ splitter – This was the second unit I tried.
-It seemed to work decent with the exception of what I consider slightly poor picture quality.
+- RCA D800 2 way 40-2150MHZ splitter.
+The second unit I tried seemed to work decent with the exception of what I consider slightly poor picture quality.
 The dropped internet and phone connections were now a thing of the past.